paulosuzart/paulosuzart.github.io/_posts/2017-02-10-languages-and-counting.md

 I've read few awesome books like [Learn You a Haskell](http://learnyouahaskell.com).
 Take some time to read it and expand your knowledge on functional programming, it totally pays of.
 I have a post on Haskell in this very blog, you can read it [here](http://paulosuzart.github.io/blog/2015/08/21/how-much-functional-are-you/).

-Although I like the language, there is a exaggeration towards FP purity that makes applying the language on average professionals team, a impossible task.
+Although I like the language, there is an exaggeration towards FP purity that makes applying the language on average professionals team, an impossible task.
 I keep Haskell around just for playing and studying Type Classes, for example.

 **12. Java Script ES6 / Node JS** - option #2

-Well, if you ever created a web app, you've coded in js.
-But with the expansion of the language to the back end was really cool thing.
-Right now I'm working for a company where good part of back end services we write in Node.JS, and even front end with ReactJs.
-Node has proven to be a rock solid platform for modern app.
+Well, if you ever created a web app, you’ve coded in JS.
+However, the expansion of the language to the back end was a really cool thing.
+Right now I’m working for a company where a good part of the back end services were written in Node.JS, and even front end with ReactJs.
+Node has proven to be a rock solid platform for a modern app.
 You start quickly and just move on.

 There is the dynamic language challenges involved, but it is part of the game.
 There are huge improvements in the ES6 version, though.